bryantsai/storm-docker/README.md

 This work is based on https://github.com/wurstmeister/storm-docker and https://github.com/wurstmeister/kafka-docker.
 Kudos to wurstmeister.

-**Note the Docker version used to was 1.2.0.
-Storm version used was 0.9.2.**
+**Note the Docker version used to was 1.2.0, Storm version used was 0.9.2, Kafka version used was 0.8.1.1 (SCALA 2.9.2), ZooKeeper version used was 3.4.5.**

 ## TL;DR